If you sign up for this guff, you know I like to pluck a retro name out of the air and create a persona.

 In this case, Denise: the worst prospect ever to cast a shadow over my inbox.

-To her, I seem like a party pooper, a bit of a fun sponge, someone who would be terrible to go out for a drink with.
+She incorrectly thinks I’m a party pooper, a bit of a fun sponge, someone who would be terrible to go out for a drink with.

 (I am hilarious to go out for a drink with, btw.)